Updated on

 Mechanisms of Discrimination between Cobalamins and Their Natural Analogues during Their Binding to the Specific B12-Transporting Proteins

-In other words, the “active-B12” test measures the absolute amount of any B12 form as long as it’s bound to transcobalamin.
-The test is quantitative, not qualitative, since it can’t distinguish any analogue from methylcobalamin and adenosylcobalamin, the two true active forms, co-factors for the enzymes methionine-synthase and MMA-CoA mutase.
+Put differently, the active-B12 test measures the absolute amount of any B12 form bound to transcobalamin.
+The test is quantitative, not qualitative, since it can’t distinguish analogues from methylcobalamin and adenosylcobalamin, the true active forms and cofactors for the enzymes methionine synthase and MMA CoA mutase.

 Structural study on ligand specificity of human vitamin B12 transporters